 In the DIVE mode, the no-fly time is displayed in the center window next to the airplane image.
 In the TIME mode, the airplane image is shown in the top left corner.
+The no-fly time and the surface time are shown in the TIME mode as well.
 Flying or traveling to a higher altitude should be avoided at any time when the computer is counting down the no-fly time.